A noise reduction method for force measurements in water entry experiments based on the Ensemble Empirical Mode Decomposition: Algorithm development and verification based on a synthetic signal

 \subsection{Denoising procedure and results}

-By using the EMD or EEMD, the background noise is removed from the original signal by discarding some of the first modes in the reconstruction of the signal.
+Through the EMD or EEMD, the background noise is removed from the original signal by discarding some of the first modes in the reconstruction of the signal.
 Formally, the ``denoised'' signal is reconstructed by summing the last $N-M+1$ modes and the residue, which is: \begin{linenomath}

 \end{linenomath} where $M$ is the first mode considered in the reconstruction and $N$ is the total number of modes.
 This approach is referred to as \emph{conventional EMD denoising}, see \cite{kopsinis2008empirical, kopsinis2009development}.